Ibraheem1w/fraud-detection-sql/README.md

 - Transactions that drain the sender balance to zero show elevated fraud risk
 - System-flagged fraud misses a large portion of confirmed fraud cases
 ---
+## Dashboard
+Built a Tableau dashboard on top of the SQL analysis fraud rate by transaction type, a balance reconciliation finding that flips  the intuitive assumption, and a scatter plot showing the account drain pattern fraud follows.
+Dashboard on Tableau Public link. https://public.tableau.com/app/profile/ibraheem.a1570/viz/Fraud_Detection_17876652679100/Dashboard1
+Fraudulent transactions almost always show a fully reconciled balance sender's account drains to exactly zero.
+Legitimate transactions are actually more likely to show a balance mismatch. that's the opposite of what I expected going in.

+---

 ## Technical Approach
 - Large-scale SQL aggregation and filtering